 It also appears that Alexa rank also has no impact on Google Search.
 When John Mueller, a Google Webmaster Trends Analyst, was asked whether Alexa rankings affected Google results, his answer was clear.

-From an SEO standpoint, knowing where your traffic and engagement stand is important.
+From an SEO standpoint, knowing where your traffic ranking and engagement stand is important.
 From that point, you can make a plan to improve your site and, ultimately, your Alexa Rank.

-It would help if you instead looked at your site from a holistic point of view and then drill down to the areas that need the most attention.
+A good place to start is to look at your site from a holistic point of view and then drill down to the areas that need the most attention.

 The priority is focusing on consistently providing your audience with amazing value and keeping up with SEO best practices.
 Over time, this approach will lead to a lower Alexa rank, and grow the popularity of your site.